-- Collect logs based on configuration and machine group.
+- Collect logs based on configurations and machine groups.

-- Create a LogStore, write a LogStore, and read a log.
+- Create a Logstore.
+Then, write and read logs to/from the Logstore.

 - Set access control rules for different users.

-- To use the APIs, you need to know the API access address.
+- To use APIs, you must know the API access address.

 - Security verification is required for all API requests.
 For more information about the signature and process of API requests, see Request signature.